 The sand dunes are home to many wildflowers and nesting birds including the corncrake which has a grating call.

 This is one of the best beaches in Donegal for swimming during the summer, as there’s lifeguards on duty.

 2. Tra Na Rossan

 Irish folk will know that “Tra” means “beach” and this one is well off the beaten track on the glorious and often-missed Rosguill Peninsula.

-Surrounded by wild coastal scenery, Tra na Rossan Beach is good for sandcastles, surfing and swimming.
+Surrounded by wild coastal scenery, Tra na Rossan Beach is a great spot for a stroll.
 You might even spot seals bobbing just offshore.